mnoNoor/Telegram-Uni-Bot/README.md

 - Sends text, photos, files, and predefined responses.
 - Uses external configuration from `responses.json`.
 - Supports both Arabic and English keywords.
+- Runs via **Webhook** using Express for fast and efficient message handling.

 ---